ghoshpoulami1293/Fraudulent-Job-Posting-Project/README.md

 Predict whether a job posting is real or fake

 Goal:
-Train a model (in project.py) to predict whether a job posting is real or fake on the provided dataset.
+Train a model to predict whether a job posting is real or fake on the provided dataset.

 Solution Implemented:
 Leveraged the SGDClassifier in unsupervised learning to determine job posting authenticity.